swissbib/swissbib.github.io/content/blog/software_development/swissbib_containerized.md

 It would be nice if you could give us feedback on the possibilities to use your own discovery service in an easy way.

 As already said: Today you can find container technology everywhere.
-It's the most important  pillar for the orchestration technolgy [Kubernetes](https://kubernetes.io/) which in turn forms the basis for the cloud platforms of almost all major providers.
-So running a discovery service in containers you can choose between Google, Amazon or your local university IT center for straight forward deplyoment mechanisms.
-The pain of the past, where you have to administrate with relativly high costs your server landscape by yourself is over.
+It's the most important  pillar for the orchestration technology [Kubernetes](https://kubernetes.io/) which in turn forms the basis for the cloud platforms of almost all major providers.
+So running a discovery service in containers you can choose between Google, Amazon etc. or cooperate with your local university IT center for straight forward deplyoment mechanisms if you prefer a more local solution.
+The pain of the past, where you have to administrate with relatively high costs your own server landscape by yourself is over.
 And of course you have no vendor specific lock-in.
 In the [memobase project](https://twitter.com/memoriav_ch/status/1227133102507601920) we are using the Kubernetes technology provided by the IT services of the University of Basle and of course most of the implemented microservices are containerized.

+Another aspect I want to emphasize at the end of this article: Such decentralized and containerized environments make it very easy to make people from the information science sector more familiar with more technical issues such as search engine technology.
+Questions such as: why does a search engine find something or not, or what needs to be done to ensure that user-specific aspects are better taken into account in the relevance of the search result, can be explained and communicated to people much more easily through direct access to the SOLR backend.
+It would also be possible to have not only technical staff working directly on the search engine.
+Academic libraries in particular should take these possibilities more into account when considering how they will approach their tasks in the future.

 <a href="https://swissbib.blogspot.com/2019/01/die-personen-hinter-swissbib-les.html" target="_blank">Author: Günter Hipler</a>